 See Dr. Mintz discuss UT's collaboaration with edX here.

 Marni Baker Stein, Chief Innovation Officer at the University of Texas System's Institute for Transformational Learning (ITL), is an authority on online program and curricular development, delivery, and assessment; next-generation strategic enrollment and student lifecycle management infrastructure implementation; and student-centered, outcomes-focused, competency-based instructional design.

 Frequently invited to speak on technology-enhanced curricular and pedagogical innovation, Dr. Stein is an accomplished educational researcher.
 Her scholarship focuses on social and knowledge networking behaviors in online courses and the impact of design, instructional strategies, and platform technology upon student engagement in e-learning.
 Dr. Stein has a PhD in Teaching, Learning and Curriculum from the University of Pennsylvania.

 Joann Kozyrev, Director of Competency Based Program Design, was Senior Product Manager at Cengage Learning and Sr. Sponsoring Editor at Houghton Mifflin Publishing, working in content areas ranging from Developmental Education to Philosophy and Psychology.
 Joann is the author or co-author of six textbooks for ESL students and designed instruction for some of Houghton Mifflin’s earliest online offerings in ESL and developmental English.
 In her role for the ITL she will design and oversee the production of a portfolio of competency-based, personalized and adaptive online and hybrid undergraduate and post-baccalaureate programs.
 Joann has a BA from Juniata College, an MA from Penn State and a Professional Designation in Business from UCLA.

 Amy Shackelford, Director of Strategic Partnerships, was Pearson Education’s Director of Strategic Partnerships.
-In her time at Pearson Amy worked closely with partners in both the educational and industry sector.
+In her time at Pearson Amy worked closely with partners in both the education and industry sector.
 In her role for the ITL she is responsible for developing and strengthening partnerships with industry, government, foundations, and professional associations.
 She will also facilitate retail and business-to-business marketing of ITL online programs.
 Amy has a BA in English and Educational Studies from Trinity College in Hartford, Connecticut.